VivreSaVie08/Voice-Agent-Model/README.md

 This agent utilizes streaming for sst and tts to speed things up.

 Make sure to install "ffplay" before using this agent as it is required for playing the audio.
+To install ffplay (a part of FFmpeg) for Windows, follow  the link : https://ffmpeg.org/download.html

 The files in `building_blocks` are the isolated components if you'd like to inspect them